FAU-LAP/NOMAD-CAMELS/README.md

 - Set Value Popup step now allows to define comboboxes
 - Can allow prompt step to abort protocol now

+Changes:
+- Resetting positions for plots at each run, hoping to keep plots visible for remote-sessions

 Fixes:
 - Removed unnecessary import in protocols
 - Having quotation marks in a prompt or a step description could break the protocol, now fixed